Diocese of Altoona–Johnstown: Sexual abuse cases

-In 1988, a man sued the Diocese of Altoona-Johnstown and Bishop Hogan, stating that he had been sexually abused by Reverend Francis Luddy.
+In 1988, a man sued the Diocese of Altoona-Johnstown and Bishop Hogan, stating that he had been sexually abused by Francis Luddy.
 The plaintiff, Luddy's godson, said that the abuse occurred in 1984 when he was 11 years old.
 After six years of legal delays, the trial started in February 1994.
 In April 1994, a jury found Hogan and the diocese liable for Luddy's actions, saying that they "knew that [Luddy] had a propensity for pedophilic behavior."
 The jury awarded the plaintiff $1.2 million.

-In September 2014, American authorities charged Reverend Joseph D. Maurizo Jr. from Our Lady Queen of Angels Parish in Somerset County with possession of child pornography and molesting boys at an orphanage in Honduras.
+In September 2014, American authorities charged Joseph D. Maurizo Jr., a priest in Our Lady Queen of Angels Parish in Somerset County, with possession of child pornography and abusing minors at an orphanage in Honduras.
 In September 2015, Maurizo was convicted on sex abuse, possession of child pornography, and illegally transferring money to Honduras to pay his victims.
 In March 2016, Maurizo received a 17-year prison sentence.
 His sentence was upheld in 2017.

-In April 2013, the diocese and the Third Order Regular Franciscans (TOR) were sued by several former students at Bishop McCort High School, who stated that they had been sexually abused by TOR Brother Stephen Baker during the 1990s and early 2000s.
+In April 2013, the diocese and the Third Order Regular Franciscans were sued by several former students at Bishop McCort High School, who stated that they had been sexually abused by TOR Brother Stephen Baker during the 1990s and early 2000s.
 The plaintiffs said that Baker, then a McCort teacher and a self-professed athletic trainer, sexually abused the boys while giving them athletic massages.
 TOR was aware of earlier accusations against Baker during his assignments in Minnesota, Michigan and Ohio and that some financial settlements had been paid to his victims.
 TOR permanently removed Baker from ministry in 2000; he committed suicide in January 2013.